 Compression garments run the gamut of possibilities, and depending on where the fluid builds up, you might be fitted with one of the following types of compression garments:

-• Swollen Arms
+- Swollen Arms

-Compression sleeves supply various compression strengths to reduce swelling and help to drain the affected area.
+Compression sleeves supply various compression strengths to reduce swelling and help to drain the affected area. - Swollen Legs

-Compression stockings work to reduce swelling in the legs.
+Compression stockings work to reduce swelling in the legs. - Compression for Breasts and Chest Areas

-Compression bras and vests relieve lymphedema surrounding the breast or chest.
+Compression bras and vests relieve lymphedema surrounding the breast or chest. - Compression Around the Genital Area

 Compression garments mirroring the protections of underwear reduce lymphedema that affects the genitals.